 Depending on the type of structural connection, throughholes may be oversized if they are to contain a galvanized bolt after assembly.
 Section J3.2 of the AISC Manual of Steel Construction: Load and Resistance Factor Design (LRFD manual) states oversized holes are not to be used in bearing type connections.
-Consequently, this may necessitate unblocking or reaming of the hole after galvanizing.
+Consequently, this may necessitate unblocking or reaming of the hole after galvanizing when standard holes are specified for bearing connections containing bolts sized less than 1 inch in nominal diameter.

-For slip critical connections, a clearance hole 1/8 inch larger than the nominal bolt diameter is sufficient to provide a clearance hole that will accommodate a galvanized bolt without the need of extra hole cleaning.
-For slip critical connections involving bolts sized one inch or greater, specify standard clearance hole sizes in accordance with ANSI/AISC 360 Specification for Structural Steel Buildings or AASHTO LRFD Bridge Design Specifications, as the standard hole is already sized 1/8 inch greater than the bolt diameter.
-For connections where the specified bolt size is less than 1 inch, specify oversized holes which are 1/8 inch greater than the nominal bolt diameter.
+For slip-critical connections, a clearance hole sized 1/8 inch larger than the nominal bolt diameter may be specified for all nominal bolt sizes to provide a clearance hole to accommodate a galvanized bolt without hole clearing.
+Therefore standard clearance hole sizes in accordance with ANSI/AISC 360 Specification for Structural Steel Buildings or AASHTO LRFD Bridge Design Specifications may be specified in slip critical connections involving bolts sized one inch or greater, as the standard hole is already sized 1/8 inch greater than the bolt diameter.
+For slip-critical connections where the specified bolt size is less than 1 inch, specify oversized holes which are 1/8 inch greater than the nominal bolt diameter (Table 5).